KokeCacao/deep_vocab/README.md

 - Improve: sync time zone: https://pub.dev/packages/timezone. datetime should be consistent and use universal timestamp and convert to local time when appropriate. but user display should display according to local time zone (especially in stats)
 - Improve: error message should be more clear, not just throw error (notification for unsuccessful refresh due to internet connection)
 - Improve: limite rate of sending email from server side (can be solved by limit request/sec for ip)
-- Improve: test that actually not sending multiple request before the request returns
+- Test: test that actually not sending multiple request before the request returns
 - Improve: set restriction on field using validate, only validate once when submit?
 - Fix: Pin Code Issue https://github.com/adar2378/pin_code_fields/issues/204 (login screen button to always shown above keyboard) 邮件验证码加到标题
+- Fix: pin code email out of sight
 - Add: bug log report, custom support
 - Add: try logout user after password modification
 - Add: emoji support for normal texts